 One great plugin for handling assignments is Cleverness To-Do List.
 Tasks can be assigned to different users along with deadlines, various permissions etc. Regular assignments for whole groups can be handled by adding a post to a selected group and connecting it with an exam.

-Of course don’t forget that BuddyPress ScholarPress Courseware also has assignments module.
+Of course don’t forget that BuddyPress ScholarPress Courseware also has assignments module, and Namaste!
+LMS has assignments built in (and can be used as requirements to complete a lesson.

 Chat